jorger99/QuantSim/readme.md

 - Example 1: square well
     - wavefunctions will be sines and cosines, so solve the SE and fourier decompose to get the coefficients for the first N modes
-    - once fourier coefficients are obtained, matplotlib the results and overlay them onto the square well
+    - once fourier coefficients are obtained, save them in an array to be plotted with matplotlib in the next section
     - perhaps show time evolution of these?

 - Example 2: tunneling particle